Policies, Procedures and Permissions

 Car Parking

-No person other than a staff member is to drive a vehicle onto the school grounds without prior approval from the school principal or his / her delegate.
-Sufficient disabled car parking will be available and monitored.
+• No vehicle other than those of staff members may enter the school grounds without prior approval from the school Principal or delegate.

 Permission Forms